Help to Grow: Management Course – Frequently Asked Questions

 Is the course delivered online or in-person?

 The course is delivered through a mix of online and face-to-face learning.
 There are a total of 12 modules.
 The four case study sessions, in modules 3, 6, 9 and 12, will be taught in person.
-Each session lasts 4 hours so please choose a course delivered at a location convenient to you.
+Each case study session lasts 4 hours so please choose a course delivered at a location convenient to you.

 8 of the 12 sessions are 2-hour online webinars, and there are also short weekly facilitated peer group calls with other participants (approx. 30 mins – 1 hour).